Anchorman 2: The Legend Continues: Plot

-During a party celebrating GNN's success, Lame causes Burgundy to slip and suffer a head injury, resulting in him becoming blind.
-Unable to read the news, Burgundy isolates himself in a lighthouse, unable to adjust to his loss of vision.
-Corningstone arrives with Walter for a visit, announcing that she has dumped Gary and quit her job because Burgundy's GNN antics ruined everything she loved about the news.
-Burgundy bonds with his family, gradually adjusting to his disability.
-Burgundy and Walter rehabilitate a small shark, naming him Doby before setting him free.
+During a party celebrating GNN's success, Jack causes Ron to slip and suffer a head injury, resulting in him becoming blind.
+Unable to read the news, Ron isolates himself in a lighthouse, unable to adjust to his loss of vision.
+Veronica arrives with Walter for a visit, announcing that she has dumped Gary and quit her job because Ron’s GNN antics ruined everything she loved about the news.
+Ron bonds with his family, gradually adjusting to his disability.
+Ron and Walter rehabilitate a small shark, naming him Doby before setting him free.

-Burgundy discovers that Corningstone was concealing messages from his eye doctor regarding an experimental procedure, since she thought his blindness has been significant in the family bonding.
+Ron discovers that Veronica was concealing messages from his eye doctor regarding an experimental procedure, since she thought his blindness has been significant in the family bonding.
 He leaves angrily, gets his vision restored, and returns to GNN.
-Back in New York, Corningstone pleads with Burgundy to attend Walter's piano recital.
-An exclusive news story comes in, requiring Burgundy to cover it.
-However, on live TV, Burgundy instead says that news should inform, not entertain, delivers a two-sentence summary of Fantana's airline story, and leaves for Walter's recital.
-He is intercepted by an angered Lame and his team and several other news teams, all of whom want to kill him due to his fame.
-Kind, Fantana, and Tamland arrive to defend him and a massive battle ensues.
-Burgundy's old arch-rival Wes Mantooth arrives and saves him from Lame's news crew.
-Tamland accidentally sets off an explosion.
-Burgundy reaches Walter's recital in time, and reconciles with Corningstone.
+Back in New York, Veronica pleads with Ron to attend Walter's piano recital.
+An exclusive news story comes in, requiring Ron to cover it.
+However, on live TV, Ron instead says that news should inform, not entertain, delivers a two-sentence summary of Brian’s airline story, and leaves for Walter's recital.
+He is intercepted by an angered Jack and his team and several other news teams, all of whom want to kill him due to his fame.
+Champ, Brian, and Brick arrive to defend him and a massive battle ensues.
+Ron’s old arch-rival Wes Mantooth arrives and saves him from Jack’s news crew.
+Brick accidentally sets off an explosion, killing everyone, except himself, Ron, Champ and Brian.
+Ron reaches Walter's recital in time, and reconciles with Veronica and Walter.

-While attending Tamland and Chani's wedding on the beach, Burgundy spots Doby in the water.
+While attending Brick and Chani's wedding on the beach, Ron spots Doby in the water.
 He greets him, only to be attacked.
-Baxter rescues him.
+Baxter rescues him, and the two swim back on the beach.